BBC6BAE9/CacheKit/README.md

 # Cache

-Cache is a disk caching tool commonly used to store data returned from network requests.
+Cache is a lightweight disk caching tool commonly used to store data returned from network requests.

 # Quick Start